Josh Naylor Player Props: Guardians vs. Red Sox

 Josh Naylor At The Plate

-- Naylor has 45 hits, which is best among Cleveland hitters this season, while batting .254 with 17 extra-base hits.
+- Naylor leads Cleveland in total hits (47) this season while batting .260 with 18 extra-base hits.

-- Naylor is batting .500 with one homer during his last outings and is riding a five-game hitting streak.
+- Naylor enters this game on a six-game hitting streak.
+During his last games, he's hitting .474 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.